flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ##### Boot9strap {.tab}

 The year is 2017.
-Most know about the existence of Sighax but only a handful can apply it, all because the new method requires a crafted RSA signature and writing access to the NAND, none of which is easy to come by (and let's not forget Nintendo was still clamping down hard on user-land exploits through system updates).
+Most know about the existence of Sighax but only a handful can apply it, all because the new method requires a crafted RSA signature and writing access to the NAND, none of which is easy to come by (and let's not forget Nintendo was still clamping down hard on userland exploits through system updates).
 Luckily, Sighax was in the process of being democratised.

 Even though Derrek's announcement didn't include a suitable RSA signature or a copy of Boot9 (due to copyright reasons, I'm guessing), that didn't stop hackers SciresM and Myria from finding alternative resources that would enable them to craft an RSA signature.